ai-club-daiict/daiict-chatbot/README.md

-# 🎓 DAIICT Chatbot – AI-Powered Admission Assistant
+# 🎓 DAIICT Chatbot – AI-Powered Assistant

 A smart chatbot built for [daiict.ac.in](https://www.daiict.ac.in), designed to answer queries related to admissions, programs, scholarships, placements, and more.